uos-darwin23-gamify/rails-backend/README.md

 # GamifyCoding™
 [![DOI](https://zenodo.org/badge/DOI/<ZENODO_DOI>.svg)](https://doi.org/<ZENODO_DOI>) [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive) [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 A full-stack mobile-friendly web platform where users can solve C programming challenges to gain points and move up the leaderboard, competing with other players.
-Was created as part of an experiment that aimed to discover differences in extrinsic motivation between users who have access to a global leaderboard vs. those who are limited to a league-based one.
+Was created as part of an experiment that researched the impact of users having access to a global leaderboard vs. a more limited league-based one.

 # How it works
 Users are split into 2 groups:
 - One where users can access a global leaderboard with scores of all other players in this "global" group.
 - And one where users can only access a league-based leaderboard with the scores of other players in their league as well as the score thresholds to either get promoted or demoted to the next or previous league, respectively.

 Only sign-ups with pre-authorized emails are allowed within the platform and admins can expand & modify this pre-authorized email list.
-This list includes information regarding the group that a user with a given email will be assigned upon sign-up.
+This list includes information regarding the group that a user with a given email will be assigned to upon sign-up.
 After sign-up, a user's group cannot be changed.

 Placement challenges to obtain an initial leaderboard position as well as normal daily-released challenges can be configured within the platform as an admin.
-Users have to first complete the placement challenges in order to have access to the normal daily-released ones and, by default, will be notified daily by email about all the challenges available for completion for a given day.
+Users have to first complete the placement challenges in order to have access to the normal daily-released ones and, by default, will be notified daily by email (@ 12PM) about all the challenges available for completion for a given day.

 Each of these challenges can have 1 of 4 different types supported by the platform: